QuantitativeBiology/GenerativeProteomics/README.md

     - batery of unittests to assess the model's functionality
 6. use-case
     - set of clear examples on how to use our model's functionalities
+    - includes examples on how to install the package and use it, how to run the tests, and how to download and use a pre-trained model from HuggingFace

 ## Installation